 YouTube

 Load video

-Denmark has won the Eurovision Song Contest three times in its history.
-The first time was in 1963 with the song “Dansevise” performed by Grethe and Jørgen Ingmann.
-The song is still considered an evergreen in Denmark.
-The Olsen Brothers brought another victory to the small kingdom with their song “Fly On The Wings Of Love” in 2000, and 13 years later Emmelie de Forest won with her song “Only Teardrops”.
+Denmark boasts three victories in the Eurovision Song Contest throughout its history.
+The first triumph came in 1963 with the enchanting song „Dansevise,“ performed by Grethe and Jørgen Ingmann.
+This timeless classic remains a beloved favorite in Denmark.
+The Olsen Brothers added another victory to the small kingdom with their uplifting anthem „Fly On The Wings Of Love“ in 2000, capturing the hearts of audiences across Europe.
+Thirteen years later, Emmelie de Forest secured Denmark’s third victory with her ethereal song „Only Teardrops,“ further solidifying Denmark’s status as a powerhouse in the Eurovision Song Contest.

+YouTube